Abdurauf Fitrat: The final years of an emirate

 After his return to Bukhara Fitrat took an active role in the movement for reforms, especially in the fight for "new method" schools, and turned into the leader of the left wing of the local jadid movement.
 During Fitrat's stay in Istanbul, Sayyid Mir Muhammad Alim Khan had taken over the throne of the Emirate of Bukhara after his father's death.
 The new emir's announcements of sociopolitical reforms caused Fitrat to initially express his sympathy toward him and to urge the local ulama to support the emir's initiatives.
 As archive documents show, it was in 1914 that Fitrat started to act in an amateur theater in Bukhara.

 According to Sadriddin Ayni, at that time Fitrat's literary work revolutionised the cosmos of ideas in Bukhara.
 In 1915 in his work Oila ("Family"), Fitrat was one of the first reformers to write about the hard life of women in Turkestan.
 Another text written in this timeframe is a schoolbook about the history of Islam, meant for use in reformed schools, and a collection of patriotic poems.
-In Rohbari najot ("The guide to salvation", 1916) he explained his philosophy on the basis of the Quran.
+In Rahbari najot ("The guide to salvation", 1916) he explained his philosophy on the basis of the Qur'an.
 He became a member of the Young Bukharans and met Fayzulla Khodzhayev in 1916.
 Subsequently, his ties to panturkism grew stronger, and in 1917 Fitrat started to predominantly use a puristic Turkic tongue in his publications.
-In early 1917 he met Choʻlpon, who went on to be one of his closest friends for the rest of his life.
+In early 1917 he met the poet, playwright, novelist and translator Choʻlpon, who went on to be one of his closest friends for the rest of his life.

 Until 1917 Fitrat and other members of his movement were hopeful that the Bukharan emir would take a leading role in the task of reforming Bukhara.
 However, in April 1917 Fitrat had to flee the city because of the growing level of repression.
 He firstly went to Samarkand, where in August (edition 27) he became columnist and publisher of the newspaper Hurriyat.
 He stayed in this position until 1918 (edition 87).
 In late 1917, together with Usmonxoʻja oʻgʻli he penned a reformist agenda on behalf of the Central Committee of the Young Bukharan party.
 In it he proposed the implementation of a constitutional monarchy under the leadership of the emir and with the sharia as the legal basis.
 This programme was adopted by the Central Committee in January 1918 with minor changes.